ravdy/Docker/Docker_Volumes/persist_apps_data_using_docker_volumes.md

 # persist application data using docker volumes

-Maintaing data is necessary for the stateful applications eventhough container deleted.
-In this demonastration we are going to see how can we achive this.
+Managing data is necessary for the stateful applications even though container deleted.
+In this demonstration we are going to see how can we achieve this.

+# Using Named Volumes

 1. Create a jenkins container
    ```sh
    docker run --name vtjenkinsprd01 -p 8080:8080 -p 50000:50000 -v vtjenkinsprd01_jenkins_home_vol:/var/jenkins_home jenkins
    ```
-1. Create test job on jenkins console
+1. Create a test job on jenkins console

-1. check for the job in the info in the volume
+1. check for the job info on the container
    ```sh
    docker volume ls
    docker inspect <volume_name>
    ```
-1. Delete docker container
+1. Delete jenkins container
    ```sh
    docker stop vtjenkinstest01
    docker rm vtjenkinstest01
    ```

-1. Create a new container with existing volume name.
+1. Create a new container with existing volume.
    ```sh
    docker run -d --name vtjenkinsprd02 -p 8090:8080 -p 55000:50000 -v vtjenkinsprd01_jenkins_home_vol:/var/jenkins_home jenkins
    ```